NAS Hub

 • Plan rebuild-time operational impact and replacement SLA in advance.

-Migration and Validation Checklist
+Migration and validation checklist

 • Document current pool fill ratio and snapshot policy before migration.